-Where development is proposed on Grade 2 land, as defined in the Natural England Agricultural Land Classification Maps, proposals will be supported if they are:
+Where development is proposed on Grade 2 agricultural land, as defined in the Natural England Agricultural Land Classification Maps, and outside the Broomfield Settlement Boundary or Chelmsford Urban Area Boundary, proposals will be supported where they are:

-- i. replacements for existing buildings or structures; or - ii. are essential to support an existing agriculture, forestry, equestrian or other land-based rural business; and - evidence is provided, to the satisfaction of the Planning Authority, that the proposed development cannot reasonably be accommodated on other land.
+- i. replacements for existing buildings or structures; or - ii. previously developed land; or - iii. essential to support an existing agriculture, forestry, equestrian or other land-based rural business; and - iv. supported by evidence, to the satisfaction of the Local Planning Authority, that the proposed development cannot reasonably be accommodated on land other than Grade 2 agricultural land.